Boeser, four-goal third period lift Canucks past Sabres

 Buffalo's top unit stayed on the ice the full two minutes as Vancouver failed to clear the zone, and Montour scored 39 seconds after the man advantage ended.
 The Canucks tied it at 1 at 15:33 of the first period.
 Defenseman Troy Stecher sent a shot in on Hutton, and Boeser, battling with Johan Larsson in front, reached back and cleverly redirected the puck past the netminder.

-Vancouver took its first lead early in the second when Horvat attempted a cross-ice pass through the slot, but it struck defenseman Lawrence Pilut and caromed back to Horvat, who put it into an open net for his 14th overall and 10th on the road.
-With Buffalo on its second power play, Reinhart evened it at 2 when he one-timed a blast-off Markstrom just 18 seconds into the man advantage.
+Vancouver took its first lead early in the second when Horvat attempted a cross-ice pass through the slot, but it struck defenseman Lawrence Pilut and caromed back to Horvat, who put it into an open net for his 13th overall and 10th on the road.
+With Buffalo on its second power play, Reinhart evened it at 2 when he one-timed a blast off Markstrom just 18 seconds into the man advantage.
 The marker was Reinhart's 15th of the season.

 Miller gave the Canucks their second lead 1:17 into the third when he put in his own rebound, but Girgensons deflected in Kyle Okposo's long shot just over two minutes later.
 Markstrom kept Buffalo scoreless for the remainder of the game to improve to 16-12-3.